Wrist Pain From Lifting: All Your Questions Answered

 3. Carpal Tunnel Syndrome

 Carpal tunnel syndrome occurs when the median nerve, which is responsible for sensation in your fingers, is put under high pressure.
-This pressure then leads to pain or numbness, weakness, and tingling in your wrist.
+This pressure then leads to tingling/numbness, weakness and potentially pain in your hand and wrist.

 4. Wrist Fracture